 Church-Owned & Operated

-We believe there is something special about being in the outdoors.
-This enables our program to instill “Adventure, Character, and Leadership” traits in boys and young men.
-Camping, hiking, and other outdoor activities help build deep relationships and provide a special context for leadership, problem solving, conflict resolution, and character building.
-We also value the outdoor focus of our program as a unique means of helping a boy see and appreciate the wonder, majesty, and grandness of God as reflected in His creation.
+We believe there is something special about being outdoors.
+Camping, hiking, and other outdoor activities help build deep relationships and allow boys to develop character, practice leadership, and experience adventure.
+The outdoor focus helps a boy appreciate the wonder, majesty, and grandness of God as reflected in His creation.

-Trail Life USA is committed to the health, welfare, and safety of our youth, volunteers, staff, and employees.
-Physical, emotional, mental, and spiritual health are integrated into everything we do to ensure as safe a program as possible.
-The goal should always be to provide challenging, adventurous, and fun activities in a manner that no injuries occur beyond those that are readily treatable by simple first aid.
+Trail Life USA is committed to the health, welfare, and safety of our youth, volunteers, and staff.
+We aim to provide challenging, adventurous, and fun activities in a manner that no injuries occur beyond those that are readily treatable by simple first aid.

 Male-Centered Adult Leadership

-TLUSA is a program focused on turning boys into godly men.
-Our firm conviction is that this can only be done by allowing a boy the opportunity to interact, work with, and be mentored by and with other Christian men.
-All direct contact positions, other than in the Woodlands Trail program for younger boys 5-10 years old, must be filled by men.
+While women can serve in a number of roles in the organization, Trail Life USA is focused on turning boys into godly men.
+Our firm conviction is that this can only be done by allowing a boy the opportunity to be mentored by Christian men.
+All direct contact positions, other than in the Woodlands Trail unit, are filled by men.

 Character-Focused, Not Awards-Focused